 10. Take the leap: Launch your e-commerce site!

 However much you prepare for your e-commerce implementation, you can never know or foresee everything.
 As with most things in life, there is no perfect.
 There comes a point when you have to just go.
 So, choose a software provider.
 Prepare well.
 But then make the decision to go live with your e-commerce implementation.
 Once live, you can learn, test and continuously optimize your web store as your knowledge and experience grows.

 Ready to get started with e-commerce?
-We’ve created some useful templates to help you kick start your e-commerce project:
+We’ve created some useful guides and templates to help you kick start your e-commerce project: